 Mariners Care will reach thousands of organizations in the Pacific Northwest through donations of memorabilia and autographed items.

-Goodwill Refuse To Abuse 5K Run/Walk at Safeco Field
+Goodwill Refuse To Abuse 5K Run/Walk at T-Mobile Park

-The seventh annual Goodwill Refuse To Abuse 5k Run/Walk will be held at Safeco Field on July 21, 2018.
+The eighth annual Goodwill Refuse To Abuse 5k Run/Walk will be held at T-Mobile Park on July 20, 2019.
 In 2018, over $190,000 was raised for the Washington State Coalition Against Domestic Violence and the Refuse To Abuse campaign.

 Community Ticket Donations

 Through Mariners Care, Major League Baseball, and the MLB Players Association, the Commissioner's Community Initiative and MLB & Players Give Back programs provide the opportunity for thousands of children and seniors to attend Seattle Mariners home games through ticket donations to non-profit organizations.
-If you would like to bring your non-profit organization to attend a game at Safeco Field, please submit a formal letter of request on letterhead that includes the approximate size of the group and, if needed, the number of ADA accessible seats required for your group along with your contact information.
-Requests should be received at least 4 weeks prior to the date desired.
-Send your letter of request to: Seattle Mariners, c/o Ticket Donations, P.O.
-Box 4100, Seattle, WA 98194.
+If you would like to bring your non-profit organization to attend a game at Safeco Field, submit an application for consideration by clicking here.

 Seattle Mariners Caravan